AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-planned-hours-actual-hours-assignment-task-view.md

 content-type: reference
 product-area: reporting;projects
 navigation-topic: custom-view-filter-and-grouping-samples
-title: View: Planned Hours vs. Actual Hours per assignment in a task view
+title: "View: Planned Hours vs. Actual Hours per assignment in a task view"
 description: This task view displays the total Planned Hours of a task, the number of Planned Hours allocated to each assignee, the total Actual Hours, and the number of Actual Hours logged by each assignee.
 ---